mondosano/sipgateio-node/README.md

 mpg123 --rate 8000 --mono -w output.wav input.mp3
 ```

-##### Play audio and hang up

-The `playAudioAndHangUp` method accepts an options object of type `PlayOptions` with a single field, the URL to a sound file to be played.
-In addition, this also requires a `sipgateIOClient`, a unique `callId` from an current active call and a `timeout` which is optional.

-After the audio file has been played and the additional timeout has expired, the call is terminated based on the `callId`.

-**Note:** For any information about the audio file please look at [play audio](#play-audio).

 ##### Gather DTMF tones

 The `gatherDTMF` method accepts an options object of type `GatherOptions` with the following fields: